Keerti09/Library-Management/README.md

 # Library-Management
 It manages the record of books easily just like in any library but in an online format.
+It is build using python language.